nitinrajput1997/MAC/README.md

 In this, the data are distributed over multiple cells not just at one cell.

+Hybrid automatic repeat request (hybrid ARQ or HARQ) is a combination of high-rate forward error correction (FEC) and automatic repeat request (ARQ) error-control.

 **HARQ**<br />
 The main mechanism responsible for retransmission in MAC layer is HARQ.